Neuroleptique/Barista-wanted/README.md

 # Barista Wanted #
-A job posting app that uses MVC Architecture, it comes with account creation, user authentication, email comfirmation and password reset.
+A job posting app that uses MVC Architecture, it comes with account creation, email confirmation and password reset functions.

 ## How does this app work?
 This app will allows: